Physics and Astronomy

 First discusses special relativity, introducing the concept of four-dimensional space-time.
 Then develops the mathematical tools to describe space-time curvature, leading to the formulation of Einstein’s equations of general relativity.
 Finishes by studying some of the most important astrophysical consequences of general relativity, including black holes, neutron stars, and gravitational radiation.

 A rigorous treatment of the earth’s climate, based on physical principles.
 Topics include climate feedbacks, sensitivity to perturbations, and the connections between climate and radiative transfer, atmospheric composition, and large-scale circulation of the oceans and atmospheres.
 Anthropogenic climate change also studied.
+This course originates in Physics and Astronomy and is crosslisted with: Environmental Studies; Earth & Oceanographic Science.
 (Same as: ENVS 3957, EOS 3050)